 A candidate for liposuction only should have good skin tone.
 The skin will retract nicely after taking out the fat.
 Recovery time will be minimal, 7-10 days and you’re back to work.
 I like doing the procedure with a super fine cannula, and after surgery I apply foam pads to the skin to create the best possible smooth contour.

-A patient who has loose skin, or a lot of stretch marks, or poor muscle tone will be much better off with a tummy tuck.
+A patient who has loose skin, or a lot of stretch marks, or poor muscle tone will be much better off with a Tummy tuck.
 The recovery time is longer, but the use of local anesthetic pumps has helped tremendously to minimize pain.
 Patients should be ready to miss work for 3 weeks.
-The payoff is tighter abdominal skin and a dramatic change in shape.
+The payoff is a tightened abdominal skin and a dramatic change in shape.

-IF the skin is loose, but muscle tone is OK, the patient may benefit from a dermatolipectmy.
+If the skin is loose, but muscle tone is OK, the patient may benefit from a dermolipectomy.
 This is an excision of skin and fat only.
-It has a scar like a tummy tuck, but since no muscle work is done, recovery time is short (1 week), and the price is much less than a tummy tuck.
+It has a scar like a Tummy tuck, but since no muscle work is done, recovery time is short (1 week), and the price is much less than a Tummy tuck.